ruixv/RadarEyes/readme.md

 ## How to access the dataset

-The paper associated with this dataset is currently under review.
-Therefore, only a partial dataset is currently available.

 To obtain the dataset, please sign the [agreement](datasetAgreement.pdf), scan and send it to gengruixu@mail.ustc.edu.cn.
-You will receive a notification email which includes the download links of the partial dataset in two days.
-The complete dataset will be made public once the paper is accepted.
+You will receive a notification email which includes the download links of the dataset within two days.

 ### Preprocessing Code